Skip navigation

 1. Super Bowl LIII — 16 points (February 2019): New England Patriots 13, Los Angeles Rams 3

 • After averaging 32.9 points per game in the regular season, the Rams were held to just three points in Super Bowl LIII, tied for the fewest points scored by any team in Super Bowl history.
-The Patriots scored just 13 points in the win, with the game’s only touchdown coming on a Sony Michel rush in the 4th quarter.
+The Patriots scored just 13 points in the win, with the game’s only touchdown coming from Michel in the fourth quarter.

 2. Super Bowl VII — 21 points (January 1973): Miami Dolphins 14, Washington 7

 • After scoring just three points in a loss against the Cowboys in Super Bowl VI one year prior, the Dolphins returned to the Super Bowl the following year and managed to beat Washington despite scoring just 14 points.
-Hall of Fame QB Bob Griese attempted just 11 passes in the win as the Dolphins leaned on Hall of Fame RB Larry Csonka, who rushed for 112 yards.
-Washington’s offense did not score in the game, with the team’s only points coming on a fumble return TD in the 4th quarter.
+Hall of Fame quarterback Bob Griese attempted just 11 passes in the win as the Dolphins leaned on Hall of Fame running back Larry Csonka, who rushed for 112 yards.
+Washington’s offense did not score in the game, with the team’s only points coming on a fumble return TD in the fourth quarter.

 3. Super Bowl IX — 22 points (January 1975): Pittsburgh Steelers 16, Minnesota Vikings 6

-• The Steelers won their first-ever Super Bowl despite scoring just 16 points against the Vikings.
-Led by Hall of Famer “Mean” Joe Greene, the “Steel Curtain” defense held Fran Tarkenton and the Vikings to six points in Super Bowl, with Minnesota’s only points coming off a blocked punt recovery in the end zone.
+• The Steelers won their first-ever Super Bowl despite scoring just 16 points in a win over the Vikings.
+Led by Hall of Fame defensive tackle “Mean” Joe Greene, the “Steel Curtain” defense held Fran Tarkenton and the Vikings to six points in Super Bowl, with Minnesota’s only points coming off a blocked punt recovery in the end zone.